gershomj/everythingdownloader-cli/README.md

 # Download Everything

 A Python script to download various types of content including music from Spotify, videos from YouTube, and web pages.
-This project utilizes several libraries to handle downloading and processing URLs efficiently.
+This project utilizes several libraries and tools to handle downloading and processing URLs efficiently.

 ## Features